apache/activemq-artemis/docs/user-manual/en/ha.md

 This call might otherwise hang for ever, waiting for a response that will never come.

-To prevent this, ActiveMQ will unblock any blocking calls that were in progress at the time of failover by making them throw a `javax.jms.JMSException` (if using JMS), or a `ActiveMQException` with error code `ActiveMQException.UNBLOCKED`.
+To prevent this, Apache ActiveMQ will unblock any blocking calls that were in progress at the time of failover by making them throw a `javax.jms.JMSException` (if using JMS), or a `ActiveMQException` with error code `ActiveMQException.UNBLOCKED`.
 It is up to the client code to catch this exception and retry any operations if desired.

-If the method being unblocked is a call to commit(), or prepare(), then the transaction will be automatically rolled back and ActiveMQ will throw a `javax.jms.TransactionRolledBackException` (if using JMS), or a `ActiveMQException` with error code `ActiveMQException.TRANSACTION_ROLLED_BACK` if using the core API.
+If the method being unblocked is a call to commit(), or prepare(), then the transaction will be automatically rolled back and Apache ActiveMQ will throw a `javax.jms.TransactionRolledBackException` (if using JMS), or a `ActiveMQException` with error code `ActiveMQException.TRANSACTION_ROLLED_BACK` if using the core API.